Distinguishing two dark matter component particles at $e^+e^-$ colliders: Analysis with selected benchmark points

 \subsection{Impact of lepton energy cuts}

-As pointed out earlier, at the $e^+ e^-$ collider, the lepton energy distribution shows a complementarity with the missing energy distribution.
-We have applied a cut on the energy of the leading lepton to suppress the background and we also see that putting such cut also helps us retain the Gaussian nature of the resulting distribution.
-However, the choice of the cut is crucial in this case.
-As the total energy of collision in each event is fixed, the higher lepton energy naturally correspond to smaller $\slashed{E}$.
-Therefore, an upper cut on the lepton energy immediately indicate a lower cut-off in $\slashed{E}$ distribution.
-In case of $WW$ background $\slashed{E}$ distribution peaks at a much lower value compared to the DM signal.
-Hence an upper cut on lepton energy distribution eliminates the low $\slashed{E}$ region.
-A harder lepton energy cut pushes the $\slashed{E}$ distribution of the $WW$ background towards larger $\slashed{E}$.
-On the other hand, the first peak of the signal is also somewhat affected by this cut.
+As pointed out earlier, at the $e^+ e^-$ collider, the lepton energy distribution shows a complementarity with $\slashed{E}$ distribution.
+A cut on the energy of the leading lepton suppresses the background and also helps us retain the Gaussian nature of the resulting distribution.
+However, the choice of the cut is crucial.
+As the total energy of collision in each event is fixed, higher lepton energy naturally corresponds to smaller $\slashed{E}$.
+Therefore, an upper cut on the lepton energy immediately indicates a lower cut-off in $\slashed{E}$ distribution.
+Given that $\slashed{E}$ distribution peaks at a much lower value for $WW$ compared to the DM signal, an upper cut on lepton energy distribution eliminates the low $\slashed{E}$ region.
+Harder lepton energy cut pushes the $\slashed{E}$ distribution from $WW$ events towards larger $\slashed{E}$.
+Naturally, the first peak on lower $\slashed{E}$ from the signal is also affected by this cut.
 But, the second peak remains unaffected as long as the lepton energy cut is not too hard.
-Our goal therefore is to shift the $WW$ distribution to the right so that it coincides with the first peak of the signal which elucidates the double hump behaviour.
+Therefore optimising lepton energy cut so that $WW$ distribution coincides with the first peak of the signal elucidates the double hump behaviour.
+This is shown in Fig.~\ref{cut_comparison}, where we compare $\slashed{E}$ distribution after applying (a) $E_{\ell_1}<$ 150 GeV and (b) $E_{\ell_1}<$ 200 GeV.

-In Fig.~\ref{cut_comparison}, we compare $\slashed{E}$ distribution after applying a lepton energy cut of 150 GeV (left), and 200 GeV (right).
-We can see that the background distribution is pushed towards right with harder lepton energy cut.
-Thus there is a need to optimise the lepton energy cut depending on the DM particle masses that are being probed.